from

 I put a cloth on the floor under the muzzle end to catch any overflow, and noticed that once the foam reached the muzzle end of the barrel, it immediately started dripping blue foam — copper fouling, already dissolving *while* I applied it.

-The barrel is now spotless.
 I have to say, I have a long line up of various cleaning products, back to and

 including all the other new stuff and the time-honored standards for both